-These apple crumble muffins are made with moist muffin batter, filled with chopped apples, topped with a buttery crumble, and topped with a delicious glaze.
+These apple crumble muffins are filled with chopped apples, topped with a buttery crumble, and topped with a delicious glaze.

-We love making apple recipes, especially in the fall time.
-If you like apple desserts as we do, you should try out our apple fritters, easy apple cake, apple crumble pie, and apple turnovers!
+If you like apple recipes, check out our apple cinnamon rolls, apple crumble cake, apple fritters, apple crumble muffins, easy apple cake, apple crumble pie, and apple pie cookies.

 Jump to: